vjekoart/retrovizor/Readme.md

         * Improve loading (default) state (part of the title+nav approach)
         * Improve the animation by improving lines and fine-tunning
     * Code
+        * Remove dates from Code* views, they clutter the information
         * Fine tune experiment controls UI/UX
             * Should look like a machine, intuitive, user should know what to do
             * Responsive